 Qualitative research is a broad approach to research made up of multiple methodologies with their own strengths and limitations.
-Each method capitalizes on a different aspect of human behavior, and can either be used standalone or in conjunction with one or more methods.
+Each of these methods capitalizes on a different aspect of human behavior.
+They can either be used alone or in conjunction with one or more methods.
 When combined with results from quantitative studies, qualitative research done using these methods can provide an incredibly powerful understanding of consumer behavior.

 Mixed methodologies are the combination of quantitative and qualitative research methods.
 Quantitative data can display overall trends and patterns, while qualitative research can produce subjective data.
 Therefore, a balance between quantitative and qualitative data can result in a rounded analysis rooted in both consumer opinions and statistical trends.

 At its core, monadic testing is a way to get feedback on a product in isolation.
 Participants react to a certain stimulus without having another version or product to compare it to, therefore offering a completely neutral and clear response.

 Imagine a cookie company wants to know what buyers feel about their latest double chocolate chip cookie recipe.
 Researchers give participants only that cookie and ask for their feedback on how the cookie tastes, smells, looks, and feels.
 This gives the company an understanding of how their customers feel about this specific cookie, without comparing it to another flavor.